suddjian/bloggjian/content/blog/hello-world/index.md

 where I can explore my weird brain and bare my soul a bit.

 By the way, Gatsby is great!
-I set this thing up in less than an hour, it was super fast and I have complete control over my site.
+I set this thing up in less than an hour, it was super fast and provides lots of fun tools that I can use to tweak my site and add features.